SujithDhanpal/auth-api/README.md

 Setting the project:

-1. To set the project you need to start the project with the name as "myapi" The command for it is python /path/to/django-admin.py" startproject testproject
+1. To start the project clone the repository.
+Once you are done you will see a directory by name auth-api.
-ex:  "C:\Program Files\Python27\Scripts\django-admin.py" startproject testproject

-2. Once the project is created enter into folder "myapi" using command cd myapi you will see:
+2. Enter into directory using command cd auth-api.
-            a.
-Directory "myapi"
-            b.  manage.py
-            c.  db.sqlite3

-3. Delete "myapi" folder and paste "authapp" and "myapi" directories that you cloned from the git.
+3. Now activate the environment that you created earlier using the command:  conda activate venv

 4. Now open myapi/settings.py file and change the user name and password according to your own postgresql creadentials.